Highner/AllMCP/AllMCPSolution/guidelines.md

     - Validate inputs early; return informative error messages in structured results when appropriate.
     - Throw McpException with a suitable McpErrorCode for MCP-specific validation errors; do not leak internal exceptions.

+- UI Views.
+    - Use the shadcn library.

 Feel free to extend this document with additional conventions (naming, testing, error handling) as the project evolves.